R1j1t/Reinforcement_Learning_project/README.md

 # Reinforcement_Learning_project

-This repository holds our Reinforcement learning implementation for 2 vary popular game namely [Pong](https://en.wikipedia.org/wiki/Pong#Gameplay) and [cartpole](https://gym.openai.com/envs/CartPole-v1/).
+This repository holds our Reinforcement learning implementation for 2 very popular games namely [Pong](https://en.wikipedia.org/wiki/Pong#Gameplay) and [cartpole](https://gym.openai.com/envs/CartPole-v1/).
 We have used Keras for model building.
-Two different types of algorithms are used to play the game, the first was Deep Q learning and second was Policy gradient.
+Two different types of algorithms are used to play the game, the first is Deep Q learning and second was Policy gradient.
 They both have there advantages and disadvantages.
 You can read more about them on wikipedia or research papers (preferred option).

-All the algorithms were trained on Nvdia GPU.
+All the algorithms were trained a 12 GB Nvdia GPU.
 The results shown below do mention the training time as well.
 To differentiate the two algorithms we have used the following conventions.

 -  Game_DQN = implementation of "Game" by Deep Q-learning.
-This implementation is based on Natures paper on Deep Q learning.
+This implementation is based on the famous paper on Deep Q learning published in Nature.

--  Game_pg = implementation of "Game" by policy gradient.
+-  Game_PG = implementation of "Game" by policy gradient.
 This code is based on Andrej Karpathy blog on policy gradient.

 ### Results for cartpole